A sequence is a generalized list, consisting of zero or more values.

 Returns a newly allocated array whose shape is given by

-is provided, then each element is initialized to it.
+shape.
+Ifobjis provided, then each element is initialized to it.
 Otherwise the initial contents of each element is unspecified.
-The array does not retain a reference toshape
+The array does not retain a reference toshape.

 Returns a new array whose shape is given by

-... in row major order.
-The array does not retain a reference toshape
+shapeand the initial contents of the elements areobj... in row major order.
+The array does not retain a reference toshape.

 Returns the number of dimensions of